MahmadSharaf/Cheat-Sheets/Product Management/Nanodegree/Nanodegree.md

 - Each phase has a set of tools that can be used to facilitate reaching the goal of each phase.
 - However, it’s not necessary to use every tool for a given phase.
 Instead you should focus on picking the best tool for the problem you are trying to tackle and the composition of your sprint team.

+#### Design Sprint Outcomes

+- **At the end of the sprint**:
+	- A working prototype for the concept
+	- Insights and validation from users on your concept
+	- Tons of artifacts
+	- List of other ideas that can be explored
+- **After the sprint**:
+	- More testing and iteration
+	- The concept will go to Design to be more fully fleshed out
+	- The concept will go to Engineering to build
+	- Make a case with leadership to invest more resources in bringing concept to market
+	- The concept is abandoned because it doesn’t address a user need
+- Before the sprint starts, it’s a good practice to plan what the next steps afterward will be.
+But it’s also important to acknowledge and respond appropriately based on the outcome of the sprint.

 ## References

 [1]: https://medium.com/project-managers-planet/product-roadmap-and-project-timeline-whats-the-difference-49d3c1e7becc "Roadmaps vs Timelines"